 - 1/4 cup cilantro leaves

 - Heat the oil in a large skillet over medium-high heat.
-Carefully place tofu in skillet (the oil will spatter a bit, so be careful and wear an apron); cook for about 5 minutes on each side, until lightly browned and crisp.
+Carefully place tofu in the skillet (the oil will spatter a bit, so be careful and wear an apron).
+Cook for about 5 minutes on each side until lightly browned and crisp.
 Transfer the tofu to a plate lined with paper towels to absorb excess oil.
 Set aside.

-- To assemble the wraps, divide the spread onto the wraps or tortillas.
+- To assemble the wraps, divide the spread and smooth it onto the wraps or tortillas.
 Top with the tofu, carrot, pepper strips, green onions, and cilantro.
 Add a squeeze of lime juice and drizzle with sriracha or sweet chili sauce, if desired.